MIT Summer Research Program

 MIT undergraduates are not eligible for this program.
 If you are an MIT undergrad, see the UROP Program website.
 Students studying abroad are not eligible.
 Graduate students are not eligible.
 Only current undergraduate students (sophomores, juniors and non graduating seniors) studying full time in the US are eligible for this summer program, NO EXCEPTIONS.
 Foreign students are not eligible UNLESS they are enrolled full-time at a minority-serving institution in the US.
 Students interested in other disciplines that are NOT related to biology, neuroscience or artificial intelligence should apply to the general MIT Summer Research Program (MSRP).

-- be full-time undergraduate students at an institution in the U.S.
+- be full-time undergraduate students at a college or university in the U.S.

 - be current sophomores or juniors or non-graduating seniors who have successfully completed introductory courses in the sciences